Skip to content

 Table 1: FlexMetal Server Request element structure

-The os object allows you to define the operating system for the server and optional kernel parameters.
+The os parameter allows you to define the operating system for the server, an optional partitioning scheme and optional kernel parameters.

 Field Type Description Example Value